 Preparing for your appointment

-Make an appointment with your family doctor or a general practitioner if you have any signs or symptoms that worry you.
-If your doctor suspects you have non-Hodgkin's lymphoma, you may be referred to a doctor who specializes in diseases that affect the blood cells (hematologist).
+Make an appointment with your family doctor if you have any signs or symptoms that worry you.
+If your doctor suspects you have a type of lymphoma, he or she may refer you to a doctor who specializes in diseases that affect blood cells (hematologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
 Here's some information to help you get ready, and what to expect from your doctor.